mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 Dexterity Difficult

-Use the cutter module’s grappling arm to move an object (1-6 minutes) Dexterity Routine Crawl through a small accessway on the Machii (10-60 minutes) Endurance Routine Move a large object in space with a thruster pack (1-6 minutes) Strength Difficult
+Use the cutter module's grappling arm to move an object (1-6 minutes) Dexterity Routine Crawl through a small accessway on the Machii (10-60 minutes) Endurance Routine Move a large object in space with a thruster pack (1-6 minutes) Strength Difficult